Rohit-Mundada/devsoc-competition/README.md

+#Note Taker Alpha

-A DevSoc Organised competition for a group project
+##A DevSoc Organised competition for a group project

-This project is a basic event handler
+###This project is a basic event handler

+Link to the website: [Note Taker Alpha](https://nervous-bartik-a174f2.netlify.app/)